devyanshuk/graph-editor/README.md

-A simple graph-editor implemented in C#
+A weighted directed graph implementation in C#

 The user can create new vertices by holding down Shift and clicking in the window.
 A new vertex will automatically be assigned the next available integer ID.